alex2276564/NoMoreTNTChainCrash/README.md

 - ✅ **Crash Prevention:** Removes TNT before it can trigger automated chain explosions.
 - ✅ **Manual Explosion Allowed:** Players can still ignite TNT manually.
 - ✅ **Compatibility:** Fully compatible with the Ender Dragon and other major entities.
+- 🔄 **Auto-Update Check:** On server start, the plugin checks for updates.
+If a new version is available, a notification is displayed in the console.

 ## 📥 Installation